-- (f) The pension costs under the defined contribution pension plans of the Group for the years ended December 31, 2021 and 2020 were \$14,502 and \$21,925, respectively. - (g) Expected contributions to the defined benefit pension plans of the Group for the year ending December 31, 2022 are \$55,728. - (h) As of December 31, 2021, the Company's weighted average duration of that retirement plan is 6.0 years. - B.(a) Effective July 1, 2005, the Company and its domestic subsidiaries have established defined contribution pension plans (the "New Plan") under the Labor Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
+- (f) The pension costs under the defined contribution pension plans of the Group for the years ended December 31, 2022 and 2021 were \$10,528 and \$14,502, respectively. - (g) Expected contributions to the defined benefit pension plans of the Group for the year ending December 31, 2023 amount to \$47,424. - (h) As of December 31, 2022, the Company's weighted average duration of that retirement plan is 5.2 years. - B.(a) Effective July 1, 2005, the Company and its domestic subsidiaries have established defined contribution pension plans (the "New Plan") under the Labor Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
 Under the New Plan, the Company and its domestic subsidiaries contribute monthly an amount based on 6% of the employees' monthly salaries and wages to the employees' individual pension accounts at the Bureau of Labor Insurance.
-The benefits accrued are paid monthly or in lump sum upon termination of employment. - (b) The Company's Mainland China subsidiaries, Formosa Taffeta (Zhong Shan) Co., Ltd., and Formosa Taffeta (Changshu) Co., Ltd., have defined contribution plans.
-Monthly contributions to an independent fund administered by the government in accordance with the pension regulations in the People's Republic of China (PRC) are based on a certain

-- percentage of the employees' monthly salaries and wages.
+The benefits accrued are paid monthly or in lump sum upon termination of employment.

+- (b) The Company's Mainland China subsidiaries, Formosa Taffeta (Zhong Shan) Co., Ltd., and Formosa Taffeta (Changshu) Co., Ltd., have defined contribution plans.
+Monthly contributions to an independent fund administered by the government in accordance with the pension regulations in the People's Republic of China (PRC) are based on a certain percentage of the employees' monthly salaries and wages.
 The contribution percentage was between 10% and 20%.
 Other than the monthly contributions, the Group has no further obligations. - (c) The Company's subsidiaries, Formosa Taffeta Vietnam Co., Ltd. and Formosa Taffeta (Dong Nai) Co., Ltd., have defined contribution plans.
 Contributions of social security to an independent fund administered by the government in accordance with the pension regulations of local governments are based on certain percentage of employees' salaries and wages.
-Other than the monthly contributions, the Group has no further obligations. - (d) Formosa Taffeta (Hong Kong) Co., Ltd. has a defined contribution plan whereby contributions are made to the mandatory provident fund based on a percentage of the employees' salaries and wages as full-time employees' pension benefit. - (e) Formosa Taffeta (Cayman) Co., Ltd. does not have a pension plan, and is not required to have one under local regulation. - (f) The pension costs under the defined contribution pension plans of the Group for the years ended December 31, 2021 and 2020 were \$119,444 and \$93,945, respectively.
+Other than the monthly contributions, the Group has no further obligations. - (d) Formosa Taffeta (Hong Kong) Co., Ltd. has a defined contribution plan whereby contributions are made to the mandatory provident fund based on a percentage of the employees' salaries and wages as full-time employees' pension benefit. - (e) The pension costs under the defined contribution pension plans of the Group for the years ended December 31, 2022 and 2021 were \$137,168 and \$119,444, respectively.

-(18) Share capital
+(17) Share capital

-- A. As of December 31, 2021, the Company's issued capital was \$16,846,646, consisting of 1,684,665,000 shares of common stock, with a par value of \$10 per share. - B. For the years ended December 31, 2021 and 2020, changes in the number of treasury stocks are as follows (in thousands of shares):
+- A. As of December 31, 2022, the Company's issued capital was \$16,846,646, consisting of 1,684,665,000 shares of common stock, with a par value of \$10 per share. - B. For the years ended December 31, 2022 and 2021, changes in the number of treasury stocks are as follows (in thousands of shares):

-Year ended d December 31 1, 2021 Reason for reacquisition Investee company Beginning shares Additions Disposal Ending shares Long-term equity investment transferred to Formosa treasury stock for parent Development company's shares held by subsidiaries Co., Ltd. 2,193 2,193 Year ended d December 3 1, 2020 Reason for reacquisition Investee company Year ended Beginning shares Additions Additions Disposal Ending shares reacquisition Long-term equity company Beginning , reacquisition Long-term equity investment transferred to company Beginning , reacquisition Long-term equity company Beginning ,
+Year ended December 31, 2022

+Reason for reacquisition Investee company Beginning shares Additions Disposal Ending shares

+Long-term equity

+investment transferred to Formosa

+treasury stock for parent Development

+company's shares held Co., Ltd.

+by subsidiaries 2,193 2,193

+Year ended d December 3 1, 2021

+Reason for reacquisition Investee company Year ended Beginning shares Additions 1, 2021 Disposal Ending shares

+Beginning , $\mathcal{C}$

+reacquisition company Beginning , $\mathcal{C}$

+reacquisition Long-term equity company Beginning , $\mathcal{C}$

+reacquisition Long-term equity investment transferred to company Beginning , $\mathcal{C}$